vb-consulting/Norm.net/Documentation/reference/methods.md

 1) As `DbConnection` object extension methods.
 2) As instance methods.

-Both, extension methods and instance methods have the same basic signature (except for `this DbConnection connection` parameter in extension methods), and they are returning `Norm` instance whenever they can to ensure fluid syntax.
+Both extension methods and instance methods have the same basic signature (except for `this DbConnection connection` parameter in extension methods), and they return the `Norm` instance whenever they can to ensure fluid syntax.

 ### As